 We substantially completed the first option segment of the contract on August 28, 2014.
-On September 2, 2014 we were awarded a contract extension for a second option segment providing an additional \$17.0 million to Chimerix for a period of 15 months.
-BARDA must notify us at least 30 days before the end of the second option segment if it intends to exercise the third option segment of the contract.
-If all option segments are exercised by BARDA, the term of the contract would be extended to February 15, 2016.
-As of December 31, 2014, we had recognized revenue in aggregate of \$36.7 million with respect to the base performance segment and the first and second extension periods.
+In September 2014 we were awarded a contract extension for a second option segment providing an additional \$17.0 million to Chimerix that is scheduled to end June 2016.
+On September 11, 2015, BARDA exercised option segment three, which provided approximately \$13 million in funding for the performance of the segment, increasing the total funding of the contract, including this option segment, from approximately \$53 million to approximately \$66 million, and provided that the period of performance for option segment three would begin on September 11, 2015 and end on October 31, 2016.
+As of December 31, 2015, we had recognized revenue in aggregate of \$46.0 million with respect to the base performance segment and the first three extension periods.